 9 and behaviour, and the feedback of this phenotypic evolution on the architecture of the genome in the dynamic context of sexual selection, has yet to be thoroughly investigated.
 We argue that demogenetic agent-based models (DG-ABM) are especially suited to tackle

-12 such a challenge because they allow explicit modelling of both the genetic architecture of traits (polygyny, pleiotropy) and the behavioural interactions in a dynamic population context.
-We here present a DG-ABM able to simultaneously track individual variation
+12 such a challenge because they allow explicit modelling of both the genetic architecture of traits and the behavioural interactions in a dynamic population context.
+We here present a DG-ABM able to simultaneously track individual variation in traits (such as gametic

-15 in traits (such as gametic investment, preference, competitiveness), fitness and genetic architecture throughout evolution, accounting for the physical structure of the genome (genetic map).
-Using three simulation experiments, we compare various mating systems
+15 investment, preference, competitiveness), fitness and genetic architecture throughout evolution, accounting for the physical structure of the genome (genetic map).
+Using two simulation experiments, we compare various mating systems and show that behavioral

-18 and show that behavioral interactions during mating triggered some complex retroactions in our model, between fitness, population demography, and genome architecture, placing interactions between individuals at the core of evolution through sexual selection.
-DG-ABMs
+18 interactions during mating triggered some complex feedback in our model, between fitness, population demography, and genome architecture, placing interactions between individuals at the core of evolution through sexual selection.
+DG-ABMs can, therefore, relate to

-21 can, therefore, relate to theoretical patterns expected at the population level from simpler analytical models in evolutionary biology, and at the same time provide a more comprehensive framework regarding individual trait and behaviour variation, that is usually envisioned
+21 theoretical patterns expected at the population level from simpler analytical models in evolutionary biology, and at the same time provide a more comprehensive framework regarding individual trait and behaviour variation, that is usually envisioned separately

-24 separately from genome architecture in behavioural ecology.
+24 from genome architecture in behavioural ecology.

 INTRODUCTION